dewski/cmd-enter/README.md

 Hints:

-- `.usertext-edit textarea` is the selector for all textareas we are listening.
+- `.usertext-edit textarea` is the selector for all textareas we are listening to.
-- `e.keyCode == 13` - 13 is the enter key.
+- `e.keyCode == 13` - 13 here is the enter key.
 - `(e.metaKey || e.ctrlKey)` is either the command key or ctrl key.

 ## Note on Patches/Pull Requests